usuiWind/usuiWind/README.md

 ##  Objective

-Building a foundation in **cybersecurity, red team operations, and system internals** through coursework, hands-on labs, and self-directed projects.
+Building a foundation in **cybersecurity, red team operations, cloud security, detection engineering and system internals** through coursework, hands-on labs, and self-directed projects.
 My goal is to contribute to **offensive security research, detection engineering, and security automation** while continuing to expand my expertise.

-*Red team tooling coming soon™*

 ---